The Christmas Miracle of Jonathan Toomey: Film

 The 91-minute film directed by Bill Clark starred Tom Berenger, Joely Richardson, Saoirse Ronan and Luke Ward-Wilkinson.
-Among other players were Benjamin Eli, Jack Montgomery and Jenny O'Hara.
+Among other casts were Benjamin Eli, Jack Montgomery and Jenny O'Hara.
 It played at eight film festivals including the Gloria Film Festival at Salt Lake City where it was named "Best Film – 2007".
 It was released on DVD in the US later that year, in the UK and the Netherlands 2008, and in Germany 2011.
 In December 2015 it received its national UK TV premier on C5.